Universal Adder Neural Networks: Conclusion

 \section{Conclusion}

 The role of classical convolutions used in deep CNNs is to measure the similarity between features and filters, and we are motivated to replace convolutions with more efficient similarity measure.
 We investigate the feasibility of replacing multiplications by additions in this work.
 An AdderNet is explored to effectively use addition to build deep neural networks with low computational costs.
 This kind of networks calculate the $\ell_1$-norm distance between features and filters.
+We proved that AdderNets are universal approximators, which is analogous to the universal approximation results for two-layer traditional network networks~\cite{hornik1989multilayer} and width-bounded deep networks~\cite{lu2017expressive}, etc. The universal approximation theorem gives us assurance that AdderNets can solve an arbitrary problem.
+We further provided empirical results showing that AdderNets can indeed approximate a complex decision boundary with a sufficient number of hidden units or depths.
 Corresponding optimization method is developed by using $\ell_p$-norm.
 Experiments conducted on benchmark datasets show that AdderNets can well approximate the performance of CNNs with the same architectures, which could have a huge impact on future hardware design.
 Visualization results also demonstrate that the adder filters are promising to replace original convolution filters for computer vision tasks.
-Moreover, we proved that AdderNets are universal approximators, which is analogous to the universal approximation results for two-layer traditional network networks~\cite{hornik1989multilayer} and width-bounded deep networks~\cite{lu2017expressive}, etc. The universal approximation theorem gives us assurance that AdderNets can solve an arbitrary problem.
-We further provided empirical results showing that AdderNets can indeed approximate a complex decision boundary with a sufficient number of hidden units or depths.

 The authors would like to thank...

 \ifCLASSOPTIONcaptionsoff

 \fi